RunOnFlux/arcane-mage/README.md

 ### Introduction

+This is experimental software.
+There may be rough edges.
+If you spot something that is not quite right - please open an issue.

 Arcane Mage is a suite of tools designed to ease the installation (and configuration) burden of installing a Fluxnode.

 The following is available via the GUI, or CLI: